She Loves Biscotti

 How to toast nuts on the stovetop

 Place a large, dry skillet over medium heat.
-Once the pan is nice and hot, add the small number of nuts required.
+Add the small number of nuts required once the pan is nice and hot.
 Swirl the pan continuously so that they toast evenly.
 There is no need to oil or grease the pan.

-Toast for about 5-7 minutes, or until fragrant, skins have browned and begin to split and crack.
+Toast for about 5-7 minutes, until fragrant and the skins have browned and begun to split and crack.

 How to remove the skins